47 Distribution

 Altruism might have different drivers.

-For example, the agent might exhibit pure altruism, where the agent has a genuine concern for others’ wellbeing.
+For example, the agent might exhibit pure altruism, with genuine concern for others’ wellbeing.

 Alternatively, the agent might exhibit impure altruism.
 They experience a “warm glow” about doing good without actually caring about the other’s wellbeing.